How to Build an MVP App in 2022 (Easy 5-Step Guide)

 You need to prioritize them when you have a list of features for every MVP point.
 Asking yourself questions like, What do my users want, to prioritize MVP features?
 Do I deliver something useful to them? and so on.

-First, prioritize all other MVP features: high priority, low priority, medium priority.
+First, prioritize all other MVP features: high priority, low priority, and medium priority.
 Once all features have been arranged, you can assess the scope for the product’s first edition and switch to an MVP.
 You can even build a prototype of MVP if you want to see how your potential product will look.

 - Building Your MVP At Last.